8 Steps to Overcome & Recover from Migraines “Naturally”

 - Turn out the lights.
 Migraines often increase sensitivity to light and sound.
 Relax in a dark, quiet room.
 Sleep if you can.

-- Try temperature therapy.
+- Hot and Cold Compresses.
 Apply hot or cold compresses to your head or neck.
 Ice packs have a numbing effect, which may dull the sensation of pain.
 Hot packs and heating pads can relax tense muscles.
 Warm showers or baths may have a similar effect.

 - Massage painful areas.
 Apply gentle pressure to your scalp or temples.
 Alleviate muscle tension with a shoulder or neck massage.
 If you engage in having regular massage treatments with a Professional Massage therapist this has been known to help prevent migraines.

-- Unwind at the end of the day.
+- Unwind: Letting Go of Negative Thoughts or Feelings.
 Anything that helps you relax can promote better sleep.
 Listen to soothing music, soak in a warm bath or read a favourite book.
 But watch what you eat and drink before bedtime.
 Heavy meals, caffeine, nicotine and alcohol can interfere with sleep.

 By becoming aware of the foods you eat and how certain foods may affect you.
 When you eat and what may be consistent in bringing on a migraine may well assist in keeping these to a minimum.